Quick Start

 ./dist/onprest-gatewayStart the agent in another terminal.

 The agent connects outbound to /ws/agent.
 During connection, the gateway verifies the signature with the agent public key.
-After connection, the gateway calls the meta capability and caches OpenAPI in memory.
+After connection, the gateway calls the internal meta capability to fetch the agent-generated OpenAPI spec and caches it in memory (see OpenAPI).

 7. Verify Health